AHC Celebrates 50 years!

 - Individuals and families must be empowered to participate in their own health care.

-- Low-income and underserved people play an important role in the formation of health policy at the local, state, and national level.
+- Low-income and underserved people play an important role in the formation of health policy at the local, state, and national levels.

-- Building consensus and coalitions around important health issues leads to innovative solutions.
+- Building consensus and coalitions around important health issues lead to innovative solutions.